 Paying for My Degree

-Paying for a Master of Arts in Mental Health Counseling
+Paying for a Master of Science In Nursing Degree

-The IU Southeast graduate program in Mental Health Counseling is committed to delivering the best graduate education value in the region.
+The IU Southeast Master of Science in Nursing program is committed to delivering the best graduate education value in the region.

 Students from Bullitt, Henry, Jefferson, Meade, Oldham, Shelby, Spencer and Trimble counties in Kentucky are eligible for in-state tuition at IU Southeast.